 Half of fathers say that they have missed out on important milestones and events in their children’s life because of work conflicts.
 Dads who take paternity leave often report better job satisfaction.
 Better job satisfaction allows them to be more productive at work and home.
 They also frequently report the time they spend at home is very fulfilling.
 While on leave, they don’t have to worry about missing out on important parenting moments.
 Paternity leave gives them the time they need to establish routines and get used to parenting.
 This makes it less overwhelming once they go back to work.

 Now that we’ve talked about the benefits of paternal leave, it’s important to talk about why not everyone takes it.
 Some of the main reasons are economic pressures and stigma.

 In the United States, the Family and Medical Leave Act of 1993 allows up to 12 weeks of job-protected (but unpaid) leave for specific family and medical reasons.
-Of course, with no source of income it can be a challenge for parents to take much time off.
-Some parents even report fear of losing their jobs over taking too much time off.
-That's why paid family and medical leave (PFML) is crucial.
-Many people are working to expand paid family leave and allow both mothers and fathers to take time off to raise their family without penalty.
+Of course, with no source of income, it can be a challenge for parents to take much time off.
+Some parents even report fear of losing their jobs due to taking too much time off.
+That is why Paid Family and Medical Leave (PFML) is crucial.
+Many people are working to expand paid family leave.
+This would allow both mothers and fathers to take time off to raise their families without penalty.
 Celebrities like Chance the Rapper, Anne Hathaway, and John Legend are even joining the fight.

 Taking paternal leave improves dads’ relationships with their children and spouse, leads to a better work-life balance, enables better gender quality at home and in the workplaces, and even benefits companies by creating happier and more productive employees.
-However, it’s not always accessible and there is a stigma surrounding it.
+However, it is not universally accessible and there is still a stigma surrounding it.
 If paternity leave is offered at your company, you should take it.
 If it’s not, we greatly encourage you to push for it.